-Business owners usually have lots of questions about invoice factoring, but there’s one that’s often overlooked: what is invoice factoring?
-Here’s the simple answer:
+Business owners looking to fill gaps in cash flow or improve cash flow management usually have lots of questions about invoice factoring, but one thing that’s often overlooked is an explanation of what it is.
+Here’s a simple explanation.

-Invoice factoring is a financial tool where a business owner sells invoices to a factoring company.
+Invoice factoring is a form of financing where a business owner sells invoices to a factoring company for fast access to funds.
 The business owner receives cash for the invoice amount, usually less fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
-(It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.)
+Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.
+(It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a fee.
+Find out how to choose between invoice factoring vs invoice financing.)

 It’s not a loan; business owners don’t have to worry about paying the money back because their customer pays the factoring company.
 Most importantly, choosing to factor invoices doesn’t mean a business is struggling or can’t reliably serve its customers.
 Add to this perception that many traditional factoring companies charge hidden fees, don’t fund the full invoice amount, and take weeks to pay, and you can see why some people have a bad impression of factoring.